garystafford/creative-analysis-claude-bedrock/README.md

 ## Start Application

-Make sure you have provided your AWS credential on the commandline before starting the application.
+Make sure you have provided your AWS credential on the commandline, or using an alternative authentication method, before starting the application.

 ```sh
 export AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"